 In this section we delve deep into what was original on the MGTD.
 First and foremost is a detailed list of the finishes of the TD, by color and type.
 Next we dive into those pesky little details that are easily overlooked and sometimes so hard to get right.
 I have created a list of MGTD replacement parts and how well they adhere to the original specifications.
 If your etched parts are missing or in need of repair the plates and etchings pages are for you.
 For those into esoteria, we have the original bolt and nuts pages.
 This should keep you up at night.
 If that was not enough Dave DuBois and friends take us deep into the fasteners for the XPAG engine.
 For those of you who don't have your Workshop Manual handy I have reproduced the General Data pages with the specifications and measurements.
+The Dave DuBois family has shared some of his articals on MG fuel systems and electrical components.
 The original firewall layout is provided here.
 Finally, we take a look at an original set of tools.
 Most original MGTD owners discarded these immediately due to the fact that they were next to worthless.
 I also provide information on how you can create your own original type tool roll.
-There are details about the MG engines and a high resolution diagram of the chassis too.
+A page of MG wiring colour codes is provided by Barrie Jones.
+A section on miscellaneous details such as codes for Lucas spotlamps is included.

 Note: MGTF Finishes can be found at this site.